-This particular image of the horse was taken by Abul Kalam Azad in modern day Pukar1.
-There is no record of the identity of the sculptor – it is neither inscribed on the sculpture nor anywhere in the temple premises.
-Maybe some of the locals know the name of the Sthapathi (chief sculptor); however, as time passes, this knowledge too will fade away.
-The names of most of the artists and sculptors who had contributed towards the building of the famed South Indian temples/palaces are not known.
-Their works are held as a credit to the patron dynasty, the ‘history’ (meaning his-story, the king’s) of whom is well written – with volumes of literature and countless performances in their praise.
+Abul Kalam Azad has taken this image of a stucco horse sculpture in the modern-day region corresponding to ancient Pukar1.
+There are no records about the sculptor.
+It is neither inscribed on the sculpture nor anywhere in the temple premises.
+Maybe, some of the locals know the name of the Sthapathi (chief sculptor); however, as time passes, this knowledge will also fade away.
+Information about the artists and sculptors who had contributed towards the building of the famed South Indian temples/palaces are not available.
+Their works are usually credited to the patron dynasty, the ‘history’ (meaning his-story, the kings’) of whom are well written – with volumes of literature and countless performances in their praise.
 But, the efforts of the common people, artists, artisans, and sculptors are ‘elevated’ and attributed to the collective consciousness of this ancient land.
-The divine, mythical and mythological connotations attached to vasthu silpa (art and architecture), has made the creators of these ancient exquisite art works ‘irrelevant’.
+The divine, mythical and mythological connotations attached to vasthu silpa (art and architecture) have made the creators of these ancient exquisite artworks ‘irrelevant’.

-Now, in this image what we can see is only the back of the horse statue.
-The uncommon square format is problematic – the space being lesser, compared to that of the usual rectangular format, the possibilities are restricted.
-Only an adept photographer can play around this self imposed limitation.
+Now, in this image, what we can see is only the back of the horse statue.
+The uncommon square format is problematic.
+Space is lesser compared to that of the usual rectangular format.
+So, the possibilities are restricted.
+Only an adept photographer can play around with this self-imposed limitation.
 It also has an immediate impact on the viewer.
-Our eyes are trained to seeing performances, theatre, dance etc., on a rectangular stage.
+Our eyes are trained to seeing performances, theatre, dance, etc., on a rectangular stage.
 Even television screens, cinema projections follow the same geometrical format.
-In the square format, our optical vision becomes narrowed, or rather more focused.
+In the square format, our optical vision becomes narrowed or rather more focused.
 However, it is not the first time Abul has presented a fragment of an animal.
-‘Torso of a bull’ is one popular work, done in the 80s in which all one could see is the torso of a bull, as the name suggests, and scratches and doodles on the print’s surface – a violation of sorts.
+‘Torso of a bull’ is one popular work done in the 80s, in which all one could see is the torso of a bull, as the name suggests, and scratches and doodles on the print’s surface – a violation of sorts.
 ‘Prostrating elephant’ is another example.
 Horses have also featured in much of his earlier works.